diclophis/detective-agency/README.md

 # how to solve the case

-`devops-detective-agency` will read a `Detectivefile`, look at the facts, and generate an ansible playbook that should solve your case.
+`detective-agency` will read a `Detectivefile`, look at the facts, and generate an ansible playbook that should solve your case.

 Take for example the case of the missing ruby: